 As a professional dance instructor in the time of COVID-19, my income for at least five months of the year has been erased.
 If you read this article and find it useful or thought provoking, please consider a donation.
 You will be *literally* helping support an artist, and have my sincerest gratitude.

-2016 — This post was the first viral hit of Swungover*.
+In 2010, this post was the first viral hit of Swungover*.
 A lot has changed and grown in my understanding of the dance, and were I to write this post today, it would be pretty different.
-The most important thing I would do differently is stress that followers can come into the dance with their own desired connection, they don’t have to completely match the leader if they don’t like the kind of connection the leader is bringing to it.
+First off, I’d rewrite the article so that all use of the word follower was gender-neutral, as well as the illustrations.
+Secondly, I’d stress that followers can come into the dance with their own desired connection, they don’t have to completely match the leader if they don’t like the kind of connection the leader is bringing to it.
 The dance connection should be a compromise if the follower doesn’t like what the leader is asking for.

 Over the years, I have come to believe that one of the least helpful pieces of advice a follower can get is to be told she is simply “too heavy.”

 “Are you calling me fat?”
 My partner Kate asks, with a straight face, whenever someone says this.
 People have freaked out slightly, backtracking and apologizing before she suddenly can’t hold it anymore and starts to crack up.

 Telling a follower they are “heavy” is like describing an animal as “wounded” and expecting that to be enough information for the blind vet (weird analogy.)
 If a follower is described as “heavy,” there are several different possibilities of what’s going wrong, some of which could be the leader’s fault.
 I’m going to try to collect them here, starting with these 12.
 I’ll keep adding and editing this post, too, as I continue my research.